Julie Su: Deputy Secretary of Labor

 In November 2020, Su was named as a potential candidate to serve as Secretary of Labor in the Biden administration.
 Su's prospective nomination was pushed by AAPI political leaders and activists, including the Congressional Asian Pacific American Caucus (CAPAC).

 Conversely, she was opposed by business groups and congressional Republicans.
-Opponents criticized her leadership of California's unemployment agency during the COVID-19 pandemic, when over a million legitimate applicants had their claims delayed or frozen, while up to $31 billion was sent to fraudulent claimants (including to criminals belonging to national and international crime rings and inmates in the state's prison system).
+Opponents criticized her leadership of California's unemployment agency during the COVID-19 pandemic, when over a million legitimate applicants had their claims delayed or frozen, while up to $31 billion was sent to fraudulent claimants.
 Opposition also centered on her enforcement of California's controversial employment law, AB 5.

 On February 10, 2021, Su was nominated by President Biden to be the Deputy Secretary of Labor under Secretary Marty Walsh.
-Asian-American leaders, including members of the Congressional Asian Pacific American Caucus, had lobbied the Biden Administration to appoint her as Deputy Secretary after she wasn't chosen to lead the department.
+Asian-American leaders, including members of the Congressional Asian Pacific American Caucus, had lobbied the Biden administration to appoint her as Deputy Secretary after she wasn't chosen to lead the department.

 The Senate HELP Committee held hearings on Su's nomination on March 16, 2021.
-The committee favorably reported her nomination to the Senate floor on April 21, 2021.
-On July 13, 2021, Su was confirmed to the role by the Senate, in a 50–47 vote.
+The committee reported her nomination favorably to the Senate floor on April 21, 2021.
+On July 13, 2021, Su was confirmed to the role by the Senate in a 50–47 vote.

 Secretary of Labor nomination

-After it was reported in 2023 that Walsh would leave the role, Su was expected to serve as acting secretary of labor in his absence.
+After it was reported in 2023 that Walsh would leave the role, Su was expected to serve as acting Secretary of Labor in his absence.
 After Walsh's resignation announcement, members of the Congressional Asian Pacific American Caucus called on Biden to nominate Su as Walsh's permanent successor, citing the lack of Asian-Americans in Biden's cabinet.
-On February 28, 2023, President Joe Biden nominated Su to serve as the United States secretary of labor.
+On February 28, 2023, President Joe Biden nominated Su to serve as the United States Secretary of Labor.

+Su's nomination faced challenges on both sides of the aisle, due to the reluctance of Senator Joe Manchin to support her, as well as Republican criticism of her handling of COVID unemployment relief funding in California, wherein an estimated $32 billion meant to safeguard unemployed Californians during the pandemic ended up being paid out fraudulently.
+She also faced criticism for attempting to use her position as Acting Secretary of Labor to forgive $29 billion of the federal Covid loans California received prior to the fraud.
+The confirmation process stalled in the Senate due to a lack of votes necessary for confirmation.

+Su's nomination expired at the end of 2023, though Biden renominated her in January 2024.
+On February 27, 2024, the Senate HELP Committee advanced Su's nomination in an 11-10 vote.
+She remained acting secretary for the remainder of the Biden administration.